-Chinese leader Mao Zedong took an active interest in radical politics from an early age, and many of his first forays into Communist thinking began in the city of Changsha where he is now honored with a massive sculptural bust of the man in his youth.
+Mao Zedong took an active interest in radical politics from an early age.
+Many of his first forays into Communist thinking began in the south-central Chinese city of Changsha, where he is now honored with a massive granite version of his head.

 No matter how one feels about the great leader, or Communism in general, Changsha's towering piece of hero worship is an impressive sight and an indelible reminder of the man's continuing influence in Chinese culture.